 We offer discounts for any guide runners.
 Please contact our accessibility coordinator at this email address for further information.

 At Run Waterloo, we value elite and sub-elite athletes that contribute to strong fields.
 There are a limited number of elite entry spots available for this race and they go quickly every year.
-The deadline for elite application is September 29, 2019.
-Contact [email protected] to learn more about our elite program.
+Contact our Elite Coordinator Alex Ullman (Instagram or email [email protected]) to learn more about our elite program.

 This race began in the 1980s as a 10k during Oktoberfest.
 Fast forward decades later, and in the 23rd year of the rebooted event, we are dropping the original 10k to focus on what has become the signature 5k distance.